8. "The Restoration of the Priesthood"

 Because of the Restoration, the teachings and ordinances necessary for salvation are available to all people.
 Includes a timeline of events surrounding the restoration of the priesthood.

-"Priesthood," Richard G. Ellsworth and Melvin J. Luthy, in Latter-day Saint Essentials: Readings from the Encyclopedia of Mormonism
+"Priesthood," Richard G. Ellsworth, Melvin J. Luthy, Latter-day Saint Essentials: Readings from the Encyclopedia of Mormonism

 Jesus Christ is the great High Priest of God; Christ is therefore the source of all true priesthood authority and power on this earth.
 Man does not take such priesthood power unto himself; it must be conferred by God through his servants.